Friction and hydraulic steering dampers for the BMW motorcycle

 The R69S Hydraulic Steering Damper

 These parts may not be correct.
-The broken up part is not identified.
-The small nut (middle row) on the left is 12 mm and it is very hard to get a socket wrench on it.
-I use a hand ground socket to fit the nut that is nestled into the cupped washers.
+The broken part is not identified.
+The small nut (middle row) on the left is 12 mm, and getting a socket wrench on it is tough.
+I use a hand-ground socket to fit the nut that is nestled into the cupped washers.

 Parts in order of assembly.
 “The black spacer in the middle of this picture is the substitute I made from Delrin to replace the original that fell apart on mine.
 I’m guessing from the color and brittleness of the pieces I have that the original was a hard fiber part.”